defano/wyldcard/README.md

 Execute the `gradle run` task to build and start the program, or simply execute the `RuntimeEnv` class.
 Once the program is running, you'll be presented with the application's main window.
 From here you may:

 *	Begin adding your own user interface elements by right clicking within the "Card" panel and selecting either "New Button" or "New Field" from the context sensitive menu.
-*	Open a previously saved card document ("File" -> "Open Card...").
-I've included a few example cards in the "Examples" folder; each contains several scripted buttons and fields to experiment with.
+*	Open a previously saved stack document ("File" -> "Open Stack...").
+I've included a few example cards in the "Examples" folder to experiment with.
 *	Enter a statement or expression in the message box.
-Press enter or click the adjacent button to execute or evaluate your message.
+Press enter execute or evaluate your message.

 To start scripting: